 Introductory Seminars for First-Year Students

 Thinking About War

-This course examines classic approaches to war as an intellectual problem, looking at how a matter of such great physical violence and passions can be subjected to understanding and used in philosophy, political theory, and art.
+This course examines classic approaches to war as an intellectual problem, looking at how a matter of such great physical violence and passions can be subjected to understanding and used in philosophy, history, political theory, and art.
 The questions to be examined will include the definition of war, its causes, its moral value (or lack thereof), the nature and identities of its participants, its use in the self-definition of individuals and societies, war's relation to political authority, warfare and gender, and the problem of civil war.
 The readings will follow a chronological order, beginning with Thucydides's The Peloponnesian War and Sunzi's Art of War.
 The former, perhaps the single most important treatment of war in the western world, explores the tragic character of war, of how it is rooted in what is noblest and most vital in humanity, and yet how feeding on its own logic and momentum it drives states on to self-destruction.
 It also gives us the classic descriptions of the horror of stasis, the total social breakdown caused by civil wars.
-The latter set the terms for all thought about the nature and uses of war in East Asian civilization.
-This will be followed by reading Machiavelli, who pioneered ideas about war in relation to the emergence of the modern nation-state.
-We will then read an excerpt of Clausewitz's On War, the work that provided the single most influential theorization of war as a tool of the modern nation-state, and also the most philosophically critical examination since Thucydides of the fundamental nature of war.
-The course will conclude with a reflection on the nature of guerilla warfare, based on some of the writings of Mao Zedong.
+Sunzi set the terms for all thought about the nature and uses of war in East Asian civilization, focused on the roles of the commander and the ruler, and consequently treating war as primarily a mental and moral problem.
+In many ways it anticipated the current use of game theory.
+This will be followed by reading an excerpt of Clausewitz's On War, the work that provided the single most influential theorization of war as a tool of the modern nation-state, and also the most philosophically critical examination since Thucydides of the fundamental nature of war.
+The course will conclude with a reflection on the nature of guerilla warfare, and about the construction of a state out of a rebel army, based on a lengthy essay by Mao Zedong.